 In 2016, we realized the need for more activities and plans tailored to our commuter student population.
-As such, the Commuter Student Organization was created.
-The group meets once a month and is open to the entire Marshall community.
-All students are encouraged to support the Commuter Student Organization’s activities, as the group is essential in helping commuter students stay informed and have a voice on campus.
+As such, the Commuter Student Advisory Board was created.
+The group meets once a month to discuss ways to connect commuter students to campus.
+All students are encouraged to support the Commuter Student Advisory Board’s activities, as the group is essential in helping commuter students stay informed and have a voice on campus.
 For more information, e-mail the Commuter Students Organization at email@example.com.

 Student Center staff members coordinate the Commuter Lockers in the lower level.
 Lockers rare available to commuter students on a first-come, first-locked basis.
 To reserve a locker, please contact Tootie Carter at firstname.lastname@example.org.

 Additional Commuter Resources

 The Commuter Assistant Program connects new off-campus and commuter students with “seasoned” and trained staff member who provide support and resources.
 Commuter Assistants are campus leaders who are dedicated to helping other students have a great college experience.
 Our Commuter Assistants hold office hours in the Commuter Lounge and host programs throughout the year that specifically meet the needs of our off-campus and commuter students.

 There are 11 different meal plan options.
 These plans may be purchased for use during any regular academic term.
 Twin Towers and Harless cafeterias offer “all you care to eat” except premium nights.
 If you have any dietary constraints, please contact the Sodexo General Manager at 304-696-3329.